HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 (//TODO: all of this needs to be properly confirmed)

 The header files contain information about the structure of the actual asset files

+### File extensions ###

+The file extension of the data files depends on the version of the game.
+They are as follows:
+- WL1 Shareware
+- WL3 Early three-episode full version
+- WL6 Six-episode full version
+- WJ1 Japanese shareware?
+- WJ6 Japanese full version?
+- SOD Spear of Destiny?
+- SDM ???
+- SD1 ???
+- SD2 ???
+- SD3 ???

 ### Graphics ###